A topological mechanism for robust and efficient global oscillations in biological networks: Biophysical mechanisms for the topological model

+To answer this question, models \cite{van2007allosteric, paijmans2017thermodynamically, chang2012rhythmic, zhang2020energy} have typically relied on the concerted or Monod-Wyman-Changeux paradigm \cite{monod1965nature} of allosteric regulation, which restricts the configuration space such that either all or none of the monomers in a complex undergo conformational change.
+However, recent cryo-EM data shows that monomers can demonstrate independent conformational changes in the same hexamer \cite{han2023determining}, challenging this strong restriction.
+Further, these models often put in by hand the specific ordering of T phosphorylation occurring before S phosphorylation.

-As discussed above, in the topological regime where $\rho\gg0$, the system supports a propagating edge current.
-Fig. \ref{plt_KaiC}b shows a coarse-grained picture of this edge current, where one of the four internal states is shown for each phosphorylation level $(x,y)$ along the edge, specifically the last state along the edge (e.g. E states for the bottom edge or S states for the left edge).
+Our topological model presents an alternative way to account for the experimental facts and explain the emergence of the KaiC phosphorylation cycle.
+As discussed in Sec. \ref{sec_model}, in the topological regime where $\rho\gg0$, the system supports a propagating edge current.
+Fig. \ref{plt_KaiC}d shows a coarse-grained picture of the edge current.
+One out of four internal states is shown for each phosphorylation level $(x,y)$ along the edge, specifically the last state along the edge (e.g. E states for the bottom edge or S states for the left edge).
 As we can see, the edge current is equivalent to a global cycle of concerted phosphorylation of the T-sites, followed by the S-sites, then dephosphorylation of the T-sites and, lastly, of the S-sites (also see Supplementary Movie).
 This provides a mechanism that allows for individual monomers to undergo conformational and other changes, while still producing a global cycle and the experimentally observed phosphorylation sequence that emerges with less fine-tuning.